GT1650CS/simple-CPU/README.md

 ## About

-This is a minimal virtual CPU written in C. It includes:
+This is a simple virtual CPU written in C. It includes:

 - A custom instruction set
 - General-purpose registers (A, B, C, D)